hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

   representation that provides a strong basis for learning in a wide variety of tasks and scenarios.
-HEAR 2021 challenges participants with the following questions: Is it possible to develop a single representation that models all psychoacoustic phenomena?
+HEAR 2021 challenges participants with the following questions: Is it possible to develop a single representation that models all psychoacoustic phenomena, both on short and long timescales?
 What approach best generalizes to a wide range of downstream audio tasks without fine-tuning?
 What audio representation allows researchers to formulate and solve novel and societally-valuable problems in simple, repeatable ways?
   <br><br>
   HEAR 2021 will evaluate audio representations using a benchmark suite across a variety of domains, including speech, environmental